MDAnalysis/UserGuide/doc/source/groups_of_atoms.rst

 .. ipython:: python

-    u = mda.Universe(pdb, format="PDB")
-    residues = list()
+    residues_by_seg = list()
     for seg in u.segments:
         p_seg = seg.atoms.select_atoms("record_type ATOM")
-        residues.append(p_seg.residues.resnames)
-    residues
+        residues_by_seg.append(p_seg.residues)

-As expected, HETATM record type lines are not considered.
+Residue names can be extracted using Python's list comprehensions.
+As required, HETATM record type lines are not

-Although syntactically correct, accessing residues via segments (to avoid looping through segments), would lead to **unexpected** output
+considered:

 .. ipython:: python

+    [rg.resnames for rg in residues_by_seg]

+Note that accessing residues by first selecting the segments of an :class:`~MDAnalysis.core.groups.AtomGroup` returns all the residues in that segment for both the ATOM and HETATM record types (no memory of the original selection).
+The meaning of this is: "give me all residue names from segments in which there is at least one of the selected atoms".

+.. ipython:: python

     selected_atoms = u.select_atoms("record_type ATOM")
-    all_residues = selected_atoms.segments.resnames
+    all_residues = selected_atoms.segments.residues
-    all_residues

-containing residues both for ATOM and HETATM record types; this construct means "give me all residue names from segments in which there is at least one of the selected atoms".
+    all_residues.resnames

 Use case: Atoms list grouped by residues
 ----------------------------------------